readium/awesome-readium/README.md

 ## Publication Viewers

-These open-source viewers are all compatible with the Readium Web Publication Manifest.
+These open-source viewers are compatible with the Readium Web Publication Manifest.

 * [Epub.js](https://github.com/futurepress/epub.js/) - an ebook viewer written in JS
 * [Vivliostyle](https://vivliostyle.org/) - a document and publication viewer written in JS